Since 2002

 Healthcare Technology Vendors

 Software developers, IT providers, and billing services with access to ePHI carry direct HIPAA liability as business associates.
-For Boston-area vendors supporting defense health programs, HIPAA and CMMC 2.0 obligations may overlap — we coordinate both to avoid duplicating effort across shared controls.
+For Boston-area vendors supporting defense health programs, HIPAA and CMMC 2.0 obligations may overlap.
+We coordinate both to avoid duplicating effort across shared controls.

 What a HIPAA Compliance Program Requires